elastic/apm-integration-testing/README.md

 CI runs the scripts from `scripts/ci/`.

-Those scripts shut down any existing testing containers and start a fresh new environment before running tests.
+Those scripts shut down any existing testing containers and start a fresh new environment before running tests unless the `REUSE_CONTAINERS` environment variable is set.

 ## Development Info

+### Uploading Sourcemaps

+The frontend app packaged with opbeans-node runs in a production build, which means the source code is minified.
+The APM server needs the corresponding sourcemap to unminify the code.
+You can upload the sourcemap with this command:

+    ./scripts/compose.py upload-sourcemap

+In the standard setup, it will find the config options itself, but they can be overwritten.
+See

+    ./scripts/compose.py upload-sourcemap --help

+### Misc

 - Add a pre-commit hook for autopep8 formatting:
     - curl -Lo .git/hooks/pre-commit https://raw.githubusercontent.com/chibiegg/git-autopep8/master/pre-commit
     - chmod +x .git/hooks/pre-commit